-All those crucial factors involved in delivering your catering depend greatly on the reliability and efficiency of your behind-the-scenes processes.
-When used well, cloud-based software surpasses any other option on the market in giving your staff the tools they need, without burdening you with managing complex IT systems.
-Cloud based software allows you to focus on what you do best – which is delivering a great catering service.
+All these crucial factors involved in delivering your catering depend greatly on the reliability and efficiency of your behind-the-scenes processes.
+When used well, cloud-based software surpasses any other option on the market by giving your staff the tools they need, without burdening you with managing complex IT systems.
+Cloud-based software allows you to focus on what you do best, which is delivering a great catering service.

-To address your number one-question straight up – the term ‘cloud’ is simply a metaphor for the Internet.
-It is not a physical place, and it refers the network of information and connections available when you log online.
-Cloud computing allows you to store and access your data and programs over the internet, as opposed to storing everything on your own PC or server.
-There are many benefits of cloud computing, including better protection of your data, accessing information from anywhere and always having the latest software updates – I look into more of these benefits below.
+To address a top question, the term ‘cloud’ is simply a metaphor for the Internet.
+It is not a physical place and it refers to the network of information and connections available when you go online.
+Cloud computing allows you to store and access your data and programs over the Internet, as opposed to storing everything on your own PC or server.
+There are many benefits of cloud computing, including better protection of your data, accessing information from anywhere and always having the latest software updates.

-Software as a Service (SaaS) is a type of software that that is centrally hosted in the cloud.
-Companies can sign up for a license on a subscription basis, and access to the software is typically through a web browser.
+Software-as-a-Service (SaaS) is a type of software that is centrally hosted in the cloud.
+Companies can sign up for a license on a subscription basis and access to the software is typically through a web browser.

 In general business, SaaS can be used for managing your emails, accounting and customer relationship management.
-In catering in particular, SaaS can be used to provide tools like FoodStorm – that helps you take orders, process payments and track deliveries.
+For catering in particular, SaaS can be used to provide tools like FoodStorm, helping you take orders, process payments and track deliveries.
 It can also assist in data collection, targeted marketing and monitoring inventory.

 Cloud-based software provides numerous benefits, including easy installation, cost savings, working on-the-go and better collaboration.
-I’ve listed 10 ways cloud-based SaaS can make your life easier.
+Below are 10 ways cloud-based SaaS can make your life easier.

 Cloud-based software is easy to set up and usually involves no special computer hardware.
 Most of the time all you need is a web browser.
 Installation times are minimal, as the software is immediately available for access via the Internet.